raphjaph/oxidised_website/content/_index.md

 lightning node.
 It's fun to program permissionlessly on top of Bitcoin and making magic internet money the default currency of the internet.
-If you want to help me with some of my server costs or buy me a coffee, you can send some sats to my lightning address
 </p>

 <h4>About Site</h4>